Here’s How to Bleach Your Hair Without Damaging It

 Bleaching the hair requires lots of care and skill to make sure that the hair lightener is being applied correctly and in a timely manner so that you don’t end up with excess breakage.

-Not only will a professional colorist know how to do this, they can also help you come up with a progressive lightening plan.
+Not only will a professional colorist know how to do this, but they can also help you come up with a progressive lightening plan.
 Especially if you’re making a drastic change.
 While you learn how to bleach your hair, it’s absolutely advisable to gradually lighten it rather than diving right in.
 This keeps the hair healthier, so you can ultimately push the color further and get a better end result.
 Depending on how light you want to go, this can mean spacing your coloring appointments at least six weeks apart, if not more.

 Once you dive into bleaching the hair, you’ll know that it needs extra care.
 It's simply not enough to stop at ‘how to bleach your hair’, tending to it for months to come is a part of the lightening process.